gilillo32/RISE/README.md

 ### How to launch an analysis
-Customize Nuclei configuration file `rise-config.yaml` and execute the `launch_analysis.py` script with the `-y` flag to run the analysis without confirmation:
+Customize Nuclei configuration file `rise-config.yaml` and execute the `launch_analysis.py` script with the `-y` flag to run the analysis without confirmation.
+This step may take a few days to complete.
 ```bash
 python launch_analysis.py -y
 ```